-Two award-winning writers are joint winners of this year's Buddle Findlay Sargeson Fellowship.
+Two top New Zealand writers share this year's Buddle Findlay Sargeson Fellowship

 Both Sonja Yelich and Sarah Laing will enjoy a five-month residency at the Sargeson Centre in Auckland, with Sonja Yelich taking up tenure in early February, and Sarah Laing in August.